contact us

 Certificate of Medical Necessity (CMN) and DME Information Form (DIF) Forms

-• CMS 846 This link will take you to an external website – Pneumatic Compression Device
+- CMS 846 – Pneumatic Compression Device

-• CMS 849 This link will take you to an external website – Seat Lift Mechanisms
+- CMS 849 – Seat Lift Mechanisms

-• CMS 854 This link will take you to an external website – “Section C” Continuation Form
+- CMS 854 – “Section C” Continuation Form

-• CMS 10125 This link will take you to an external website – External Infusion Pumps
+- CMS 10125 – External Infusion Pumps

-• CMS 10126 This link will take you to an external website – Enteral and Parenteral Nutrition
+- CMS 10126 – Enteral and Parenteral Nutrition

 Assignment is an agreement between Medicare and health care providers or suppliers of health care equipment.
 Doctors and suppliers who agree to accept assignment accept the Medicare approved amount as payment in full for Part B services and supplies while beneficiaries are responsible for the coinsurance and deductible amounts.
 In some cases (such as if you have both Medicare and Medicaid), your health care providers and suppliers must accept assignment.
 If assignment is not accepted, the beneficiary will have to pay the entire charge at the time of service.
 Medicare will then send the beneficiary its share of the charge which is equal to 80 percent of Medicare’s allowable amount minus any remaining portion of the beneficiary’s deductible.
 Medicare approved amounts vary by state.